Caring for Lady Mary Curzon's Peacock dress

-Unbelievably the Dress is 115 years old and given its age, is still in a remarkably stable condition.
-Much of the work that the Trust does to behind the scenes is ‘preventative conservation’ rather than actively working to restore it.
+Unbelievably, the dress is 115 years old and given its age, is still in a remarkably stable condition.
+Much of the work that the Trust does behind the scenes is preventive conservation, rather than remedial restoration.

 Frequent monitoring and control of the environment inside its display case prevents deterioration of the fabric and delicate metallic embroidered threads.
 This stable environment means that damage is less likely to occur and minimises the need to handle and interfere with the dress.

-As the dress is covered in metal thread embroidery, including silver and gold, the dress is very susceptible to damage if the environment is not controlled appropriately.
-Relative Humidity is very damaging to both textiles and metal resulting in tarnishing of the silver or mould on the textiles beneath.
+As the dress is covered in metal thread embroidery, including silver and gold, it is very susceptible to damage if the environment is not controlled appropriately.
+Relative humidity is very damaging to both textiles and metal resulting in tarnishing of the silver or mould on the textiles beneath.

 Over time, the display case has developed its own micro-climate.
 The slightest shift in external environment, such as moving the case and the dress to a different room, may cause the relative humidity inside to peak or trough.

-The case has its own data-logger that records the temperature and relative humidity 24 hours a day, 365 days a year and allows the team to keep an eye on the dress's environment.
+The case has its own data-logger who records the temperature and relative humidity 24 hours a day, 365 days a year and allows the team to keep an eye on the dress's environment.

-Textile with heavy beading or decorative detail can be notoriously difficult to display without gravity putting strain on areas of the fabric, the Peacock dress itself weighs over 4.5kg!
+Textile with heavy beading or decorative detail can be notoriously difficult to display without gravity putting strain on areas of the fabric.
+The Peacock Dress itself weighs over 4.5kg (10lbs)!

-The dress has its own custom made silk covered mannequin designed to fit an Edwardian lady’s figure which supports the form of the dress better.
-It plays a key role in preserving the dress, offering the hidden support required to protect the dress from damage.
+The dress has its own custom made silk-covered mannequin designed to fit an Edwardian lady’s figure which supports the shape of the dress better.
+It plays a key role in preserving it, offering the hidden support required to protect the dress from damage.